meivantodorov/zig-ping/README.md

 64 bytes from 1.1.1.1: icmp_seq=3 ttl=64 time=10 ms
 ```

+## Important Notes

+- Incorrectly provided arguments or arguments in the wrong sequence may lead to a crash of the program.
+Currently, error handling for such cases is not implemented.

 ## TODO

 - Implement interruption with Ctrl + C and display statistics upon exit.